omise/omise-dotnet/README.md

-Since this library makes extensive use of the async/await C# language feature, you may want to check out Microsoft's guide on [Using Asynchronous Methods in ASP.NET 4.5](http://www.asp.net/web-forms/overview/performance-and-caching/using-asynchronous-methods-in-aspnet-45) before you start using this library.
+Since this library makes extensive use of the async/await C# language feature, you may want to check out Microsoft's guide on [Using Asynchronous Methods in ASP.NET 4.5](http://www.asp.net/web-forms/overview/performance-and-caching/using-asynchronous-methods-in-aspnet-45) before using this library.

-In a nutshell, your ASP.NET Web Forms page that interacts with Omise API will needs an `Async="true"` setting on `@Page` directive:
+In a nutshell, your ASP.NET Web Forms page that interacts with the Opn Payments API will need an `Async="true"` setting on the `@Page` directive:

 ```aspx
 <%@ Page Async="true" ... %>
 ```

-And methods that uses async/await must now be registered:
+And methods that use async/await must now be registered:

 ```cs
 protected void Page_Load(object sender, EventArgs e)